AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking: Supplement on Bayesian modeling and score updates in TrueSkill

 \subsection{Proportional uncertainty initialization based on retrieval scores}

 We initialize each document’s relevance score as a Gaussian distribution parameterized by its first-stage retrieval score.
 Specifically, for each document $D_i$ with retrieval score $s_i$, we set the mean and standard deviation as $\mu_i = s_i$ and $\sigma_i = \mu_i / 3$.
 This initialization preserves the \emph{relative scale} of the retrieval scores while explicitly modeling their uncertainty.
 A higher retrieval score indicates greater expected relevance ($\mu_i \uparrow$), but it may also be more prone to overestimation.
 To reflect this, we assign a proportionally larger prior uncertainty ($\sigma_i \uparrow$) to such documents.
-The choice of the $1/3$ ratio matches the default setting in the original TrueSkill model.
-Statistically, this means that the interval $[\mu_i - \mu_i, \mu_i + \mu_i] = [0, 2\mu_i]$ corresponds to $[\mu_i \pm 3\sigma_i]$, since $3\sigma_i = \mu_i$.
-This range contains approximately 99.7\% of the Gaussian probability mass.
-This setup ensures that the prior distribution is centered on the retrieval score, but still allows for flexible updates.
-It incorporates the retrieval signal while leaving room for reranking results to meaningfully revise the belief.
+The $1/3$ ratio follows the standard $\mu\!:\!\sigma{=}3{:}1$ default used in TrueSkill, and yields a conservative \emph{displayed rating} $R_i=\mu_i-3\sigma_i=0$.
+This provides a non-negative lower bound (semantically natural for relevance), while leaving substantial headroom for upward revision as reranking evidence arrives.
+Statistically, $[\mu_i-\mu_i,\ \mu_i+\mu_i]=[0,2\mu_i]$ corresponds to $[\mu_i\pm3\sigma_i]$ since $3\sigma_i=\mu_i$, enclosing $\approx99.7\%$ of Gaussian mass; thus the prior is cautious yet flexible, centered on the retrieval signal but amenable to change.
+Using a larger multiple (e.g., $\sigma_i=\mu_i/2$) makes the prior overly diffuse and weakens the retrieval signal, whereas a smaller multiple would risk overconfidence and slower correction; the three-sigma choice strikes a practical middle ground that is widely adopted in TrueSkill deployments.

+\paragraph{Experimental justification.} To further support this design, we conduct an ablation study comparing three initialization variants: (1) a fixed uncertainty ($\sigma{=}8$), (2) a more conservative variant ($\sigma_i=\mu_i/2$), and (3) our default setting ($\sigma_i=\mu_i/3$).
+As shown in Table~\ref{tab:variance}, the default configuration performs best overall, while all variants preserve the same qualitative trends.
+This indicates that \ours{} is robust to the specific choice of initialization and supports the effectiveness of the three-sigma prior.